Rick0514/VPR_SMCN/README.md

 **2. Applying to panoramic scene**

 Most of work discuss VPR on single-view datasets, which are collected with a monocular camera.
 However, it's worth noting that robots allow for a wider range of vision than human.
 That's why applying VPR methods to panoramic scene is an important but less attentive yet issue.
 We assume that the robot collect image via a rotated monocular camera.
 Each location takes 4 images evenly.
 We design experments to demonstrate the panoramic dataset is beneficial to VPR.
-We also apply our SMCN to new dataset.
+We also apply our SMCN to the new dataset.

 ## Setup